wisemen-digital/vue-core/docs/packages/components-next/components/autocomplete/autocomplete.md

 # Autocomplete

-An component that provides real-time suggestions when being typed.
+A component that provides real-time suggestions when being typed.

 This component is build on top of the [Select](/packages/components-next/components/select/select.html) component.